msmoiz/philosophy/README.md

 internal build systems that may not be familiar to developers used to idiomatic open-source build systems.

-**The README for each package should contain a test section that explains the steps needed to test the package.**
+**The README for a package should contain a test section that explains the steps needed to test the package.**

 If test coverage is supported, the section should also explain how to generate and review test coverage.
 Successfully being able to run tests in a new package